- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

 🔹 Doxorubicin (30 mg/m² IV for dogs over 15 kg, 25 mg/m² for smaller dogs)

-👉 Fewer visits to the clinic: In contrast to the CHOP protocol, which often requires weekly treatments, dogs only have to go every three weeks .
+👉 Fewer hospital visits: Unlike the CHOP protocol, which often requires weekly treatments, dogs only need one treatment here. every three weeks to the clinic.

 ⚠️ Side effects and risks

-Like any chemotherapy, this treatment can have side effects.
+Like any chemotherapy, this treatment can also have side effects.
 The most common are:

 - Hematological side effects (reduced number of white blood cells, anemia)

-- Pulmonary fibrosis (serious but rare lung damage by Rabacfosadin)
+- Pulmonary fibrosis (serious but rare lung damage caused by rabacfosadione)

-An important point: In the first phase of study, 15 % of the dogs developed lung damage .
-After Prednison was included in the treatment scheme, this risk fell to 4 % .
+One important point: In the first phase of the study, they developed 15 % of the dogs a lung injury.
+After prednisone was included in the treatment regimen, this risk decreased to 4 %.

-💡 Tip for pet owners: If your dog develops breathing problems during the therapy (cough, quick breathing, shortness of breath), you should immediately see a veterinarian.
+💡 Tip for pet owners: If your dog develops breathing problems during therapy (coughing, rapid breathing, shortness of breath), you should consult a veterinarian immediately.

 🏥 For which dogs is this therapy suitable?

-🐶 dogs with B cell lymphoma , since they better address treatment than dogs with T cell lymphoma.
+🐶 Dogs with B-cell lymphoma, as they respond better to treatment than dogs with T-cell lymphoma.

-🐶 dogs whose owners prefer fewer clinic visits , since the administration is less common than the CHOP protocol.
+🐶 Dogs whose owners prefer fewer visits to the vet clinic, because it is administered less frequently than with the CHOP protocol.

-🐶 dogs that are doing well on doxorubicin, but difficult to address vincristin or cyclophosphamide.
+🐶 Dogs that respond well to doxorubicin but poorly to vincristine or cyclophosphamide.

-⚠️ Not ideal for dogs with existing lung diseases, since there is a risk of pulmonary fibrosis.
+⚠️ Not ideal for dogs with pre-existing lung conditions due to the risk of pulmonary fibrosis.

-An important point is the price.
-Rabacfosadin can be significantly more expensive than the CHOP protocol , especially for large dogs, since several VIALs are required.
+One important point is the price.
+Rabacfosadine can be significantly more expensive than the CHOP protocol., especially for large dogs, as several vials are needed.

-💡 Conclusion: For owners who are willing to accept higher costs, the new therapy could be a good alternative.
+💡 Conclusion: For owners willing to accept higher costs, the new therapy could be a good alternative.

 📌 Conclusion: Is the new therapy a real alternative?

-⚠️ Risk for pulmonary fibrosis (reduced by prednisone)
+⚠️ Risk of pulmonary fibrosis (reducible by prednisone)

-This therapy could be a sensible option for dog owners who less time -consuming treatment .
-However, if you shy away from the costs or have a dog with lung problems , you should get a good advice.
+This therapy could be a useful option for dog owners who have a less time-consuming treatment wish.
+However, who who is afraid of the costs or has a dog with lung problems, should seek good advice.

 👉 Talk to your vet to find out if this therapy is suitable for your dog! 🐾